Tenleytown: Education

-Tenleytown is the location of several independent schools, including National Presbyterian School (PS-6) and the new unified campus of Georgetown Day School (prior to the construction, only the high school campus was located in Tenleytown).
+Tenleytown is the location of several independent schools, including National Presbyterian School (PS-6) and Georgetown Day School, whose 2021 campus expansion allowed its lower and middle schools to join the high school in Tenleytown.

-The District of Columbia Public Library system operates the Tenley-Friendship Neighborhood Library.
-After seven years in an interim location, the library reopened in 2011 at the corner of Wisconsin Avenue and Albemarle Streets.
+The District of Columbia Public Library system operates the Tenley-Friendship Neighborhood Library, whose 2011 building sits at the corner of Wisconsin Avenue and Albemarle Streets.

-Businesses

-Since 2016, "Tenleytown Main Street (TMS) is a community-based nonprofit organization that works with residents and local businesses to strengthen the economic vitality of Tenleytown."

 Historic landmarks

-There are several historic landmarks in Tenleytown that are listed on the National Register of Historic Places (NRHP).
+Several Tenleytown landmarks are listed on the National Register of Historic Places (NRHP).
 Residential listings include the N. Webster Chappell House, Dumblane, and Grant Road Historic District.
 Commercial properties listed on the NRHP include the Sears, Roebuck and Company Department Store and Chesapeake and Potomac Telephone Company, Cleveland-Emerson Exchange.
-Religious listings include Convent de Bon Secours, the Immaculata Seminary Historic District, Eldbrooke United Methodist Church and its adjoining Methodist Cemetery.
-There are two educational properties listed on the NRHP, Jackson-Reed High School and Janney Elementary School.
+Religious listings include Convent de Bon Secours, the Immaculata Seminary Historic District, and the Eldbrooke United Methodist Church and its adjoining Methodist Cemetery.
+There are two educational properties listed on the NRHP: Jackson-Reed High School and Janney Elementary School.